WLE - Wiggler Low Energy Beamline (7-22 keV)

 This endstation can be paired with the Oxford Cryostream 800 Plus for temperature control (80 - 500 K).
 Please give advanced notice as the Cryostream is a shared resource within the BXDS sector.

 When writing a PXRD proposal, estimate 2 hours for initial instrument setup and calibration, and 10 minutes per sample at room temperature.
-If temperature control is required, mention you require the Oxford Cryostream for temperature control, and also included details of what temperatures you want, and any temperature ramps.
+If temperature control is required, mention you require the Oxford Cryostream for temperature control, and also include details of what temperatures you want, and any temperature ramps.

 PXRD sample preparation and mounting ***PLEASE READ***